JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 ##### Build plan

-We decided that we create a major build at the end of each iteration by creating a new version Release in GitHub.
+We decided that we create a major build at the end of each iteration by creating a new version **release** in **GitHub**.
 Before each iteration, we held a group meeting to discuss the functionalities to be implemented in this build.
-And when we release a new build, we always write a release note to elaborate new features and using instructions.
-If any fatal errors are discovered after we made x.0 release, we will release x.1 with hotfix in no time to make sure latest release work properly.
+And when we release a new build, we always write a **release note** to elaborate new features and using instructions.
+If any fatal errors are discovered after we made x.0 release, we will release x.1 with **hotfix** in no time to make sure latest release work properly.

 ##### Version control

-When each build is finished, we create a new branch to.
+When each build is finished, we create a new **branch**.
 Old versions are always kept in those slave branches, while the master branch is under active development and is up-to-date.

-Apart from major and minor builds, there are also many "micro" builds, i.e. commits.
-On finishing a part of development, we commit and push our changes, uploading the new files to GitHub repo and merging them with branches from other developers local repo.
-All actions are saved in git log.
+Apart from major and minor builds, there are also many "micro" builds, i.e. **commits**.
+On finishing a part of development, we commit and push our changes, uploading the new files to **GitHub** repo and merging them with branches from other developers local repo.
+All actions are saved in **git log**.
 This makes sure that even the smallest changes are independently recorded in our version control system.
 If anything goes wrong, we can easily identify the defect, the author who cause it, and the timestamp when the erroneous commit is made.
 A simple revert can fix anything.

 ### Testing